Singular Bayesian Neural Networks: Experiments

 \subsection{Experimental Insights}

-\textbf{Calibration–OOD Detection Tradeoff.} We observe a consistent tradeoff: low-rank achieves competitive OOD detection but exhibits higher NLL and ECE than Deep Ensembles.
-We hypothesize that the rank constraint maintains broader uncertainty distributions that better distinguish OOD inputs at the cost of predictive sharpness.
-This tradeoff favors low-rank in safety-critical settings where reliable uncertainty quantification matters more than marginal likelihood gains.
+\textbf{Calibration–OOD Detection Tradeoff.} We observe a more nuanced tradeoff than a single uniform pattern: on MIMIC-III, low-rank improves OOD detection despite weaker NLL than Deep Ensembles; on SST-2, Deep Ensembles remain stronger on both NLL and AUROC-OOD, while low-rank stays competitive at much lower parameter and training cost; and on Beijing, the main low-rank advantage is better calibration, coverage, and selective prediction rather than better OOD AUROC.
+We hypothesize that the rank constraint maintains broader uncertainty distributions that can improve some reliability metrics at the cost of predictive sharpness, but the empirical manifestation of this tradeoff depends on the task.
+This pattern favors low-rank in settings where useful uncertainty for abstention, coverage, or OOD awareness matters more than marginal likelihood gains.

 \textbf{Computational Efficiency.} Parameter reduction on small or medium scales architecture provides substantial memory savings, enabling deployment in resource-constrained settings, but minimal training speedups (Table~\ref{tab:mimic_time}).
 However, efficiency gains emerge at scale on the larger Transformer architecture: our low-rank approaches train in 7.95 minutes (SVD init) and 8.22 minutes (random init) versus 23.1 for Full-Rank BBB and 64.7 for Deep Ensembles (Table~\ref{tab:training_times}).
+A controlled matched profiling benchmark on SST-2 confirms that these gains are not only artifacts of full training pipelines (Table~\ref{tab:sst2_profile_main}; Appendix~\ref{app:exp:sst2:profiling}, Appendix~\ref{app:ext:sst2:profiling}).
+Under this benchmark, Low-Rank BBB retains large advantages in parameter count and peak GPU memory, is substantially faster per epoch than a 5-member Deep Ensemble, and remains slightly faster than Full-Rank BBB.
+A recovered low-rank rank-sweep further shows that runtime and memory improve more gradually than parameter count, but still move consistently in the favorable direction as rank decreases (Appendix~\ref{app:ext:sst2:ranksweep}).
+Additional appendix comparisons with multi-seed SWAG \cite{maddox2019swag} support the same conclusion: while SWAG is a relevant baseline, across SST-2, MIMIC-III, and Beijing it does not overturn the central quality-efficiency advantage of our low-rank approach (Appendix~\ref{app:swag_comparisons}).

 \textbf{Hyperparameter Sensitivity.} The KL weight $\beta$ and rank $r$ require tuning.
 We recommend starting with $\beta = 1/N_{\text{train}}$ or $\beta = 1/N_{\text{batches}}$ depending on layer implementation, then adjusting based on validation performance.
 Higher $\beta$ may improve OOD detection but degrade in-distribution metrics; we use KL annealing for stability.
 Rank $r$ impacts the calibration-OOD tradeoff (see Figures~\ref{fig:rank_pareto_tradeoff}, \ref{fig:rank_pareto_tradeoff_lstm_calib}, \ref{fig:rank_pareto_tradeoff_lstm_perf}) and can be tuned via ablation and singular value analysis when pretrained weights are available.